theHsEdition/PatrickHanus.com/_projects/skymouse.md

 - Client follow up and survey after every client close-out.

 ## Pricing.
 Every young entrepenuers nightmare.
-How the heck do you figure out pricing.
+How the heck do you figure out pricing?
 Me and John went back and forth a couple times between going hourly vs. going per project.

 The more I think about it the more I realize per project is better.
 We are selling a product.
 Not our time.
 I don't work by the hour, I work by what I can get done for you.
 I spend most of my time througout the day learning and documenting, I don't spend it dedicated to doing "stuff."